Petrakous/Showcase/README.md

     > *«Distributed Denial of Service (DDoS) attacks take advantage of the specific capacity limits that apply to any network resources – such as the infrastructure that enables a company’s website.
 The DDoS attack will send multiple requests to the attacked web resource – with the aim of exceeding the website’s capacity to handle multiple requests, and prevent the website from functioning correctly.» -Kaspersky*

     This script was created to do exactly whats mentioned above.
-It can send hundreds or even thousands (depending on the systems CPU and Network resources) of requests per system every second, to a website.
-It also has the feature of hiding the systems real identity by sending requests through Anonymous proxies**.
+It can send hundreds or even thousands (depending on the systems CPU and Network resources) of requests every second, to a website.
+It also has the feature of hiding the system's real identity by sending requests through Anonymous proxies**.

 - **C. KeyboardRecorder**